pmcarlton/BibDesk2Zotero_attachments/README.md

     changes in these factors will produce unexpected behavior.
 - Does not recursively import entire directories as attachments, but prints a warning to STDOUT that the directory was ignored.
+- As stated at the top, the BibDesk bibliography file must be in the same directory as the attachment root directory.
+(i.e., if you have a "Papers" directory containing PDFs, movies, etc., the BibDesk file must be located in that "Papers" directory.)